pancsta/asyncmachine-go/pkg/states/README.md

 // MyMachSchema represents all relations and properties of MyMachStates. var MyMachSchema = SchemaMerge(
-    // inherit from BasicStruct
+    // inherit from BasicSchema
-    ss.BasicStruct,
+    ss.BasicSchema,
     am.Schema{

         ssM.State1: {},